Michael-J-Son/Michael-J-Son.github.io/content/project/lending-club-loan-approval/index.md

   * Tools Used: **NumPy** | **pandas** | **Matplotlib** | **Seaborn** | **Scikit-Learn** | **XGBoost** | **Imbalanced-Learn**

-  * Constructed a **binary classifier** based on financial attributes of loan applicants to differentiate loans which are most likely to incur loss from the rest.
+  * Constructed a **binary classifier** based on financial attributes of loan applicants to differentiate unprofitable loans from the rest.

     * **1**: Good Loan
     * **0**: Bad Loan